day8/re-frame/README.md

 ;; now change the ratom which is dereferenced in the computation (reset! n "blah")            ;;    change n to a new value

-;; the computaton will have been rerun, and 'hiccup-ratom' now has an updated value (println @hiccup-ratom)
+;; the computaton '(greet n)'  will have been rerun, and 'hiccup-ratom' now has an updated value (println @hiccup-ratom)
 ;; ==>   [:div "Hello " "blah"]
 ```
 Still with us?
 Good.

+So, as `n` changes value, `hiccup-ratom` changes value.
+In fact, we can view the series of changes to `n` as producing a "stream" of changes to `hiccup-ratom` (over time).

 If you understand the **concept** of re-computation, then we're there.

 Truth injection time.
 I haven't been completely straight with you, so we could just focus on the **concepts**.
 Here's the inconvienient reality -- reagent runs `reactions` (re-computations) via requestAnnimationFrame, which is, say, 16ms in the future, or after the current thread of processing finishes, which ever is the greater.
 So if you were to actually run the lines of code above one after the other,  you might not see the re-computation done after `n` gets reset!, unless the animation frame has run.
 Not that this bit of annoying truth really matters much.
 All you need is the concept.

 On with my lies and distortions ...

 A `component` like `greet` is a bit like the templates you'd find in frameworks
-like Django or Rails or Mustache, except for two massive differences:
+like Django or Rails or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have available the full power of ClojureScript (you are just generating a clojure datastructure).
 The downside tradeoff is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their "inputs" change, they
   are automatically rerun, producing new hiccup. reagent adroitly shields you from
-  the details, but `components` are wrapped by a
+  the details, but `components` are wrapped by a `reaction`.
-  `reaction`.

-Summary: when the stream of data flowing into a `component` changes, the `component` is re-computed, producing a "stream" of output hiccup.
-Below, we'll see that this hiccup is turned into DOM and stitched into the GUI.
+Summary: when the stream of data flowing into a `component` changes, the `component` is re-computed, producing a "stream" of output hiccup, which, as we'll see below, is turned into DOM and stitched into the GUI.
+Reagent largely looks after this part of the "flow" for us.

+But we have to do some work to kick it off correctly ...

 ### Subscriptions